 It all comes in waves.
 You can say that about pretty much anything in life.

 Sheryl Sanberg’s book Option B facilitated my first glance into the concept of Resilience, and I am particularly keen on the way in which Sandberg characterizes resilience as not only something that we all possess, but also as something that we can continue to grow and strengthen, like any other muscle in our body.
-This book was inspired by the sudden loss of her husband, Dave, and the raw emotions of the subsequent grief fly off the page like bombshells, pegging readers in the very places that their own, personal anguish stings.
+This book was inspired by the sudden loss of her husband, Dave, and the recounted raw emotions fly off the page like bombshells, pegging readers in the very places that their own, personal anguish stings.
 In writing the novel, Sandberg partners with Adam Grant, who is currently a professor of Organizational Psychology at the Wharton School.
 Adam speaks of resilience as a “skill set” that we continue to develop throughout our lives, merely by changing the way in which we process negative events.
 One of my favorite quotes from this novel reads, “It is the hard days—the times that challenge you to your very core—that will determine who you are.
 You will be defined not just by what you achieve, but how you survive.”

 Fast-forward five years.
 I peruse through the Boston Logan Airport’s bookstore, in desperate need of a good self-help book.
 And there it was, staring me in the face: Resilience.
 Let me start by saying that Lisa Lisson, the author of Resilience, embodies the very word itself.
 More commonly recognized as not only the first female but also the first Canadian president of FedEx Canada, Lisa has additionally been named a Queen Elizabeth II Diamond Jubilee medalist and holds a spot on “Canada’s Most Powerful Women Hall of Fame WXN Top 100 List.”
 And she accomplished her many feats during and following the sudden loss of her husband.